Behavior of TextBox elements — Digitteck

 /// inputChange - marks that the change was made by this class so that

-/// when text changed is fired again - caret index will not move it's position
+/// when text changed is fired again - caret index will not move its position

 private bool inputChange = false;